faisalshaikh8433/Vue-Side-Navgation-layout/README.md

 # README

+# Rails Vue Spa

 Base layout with top navigation bar, side-navigation bar and responsive designed with vue js, tailwind css and rails.
-Rails yield which is in application.html.erb works same and render views in base layout component.

 Note:- If needed route methods in the component use gem "js-routes".